 Bring your cell phone.

-Print off driving instruction to VEC, if you don’t already know how to get here.
+Print off driving instructions to VEC, if you don’t already know how to get here.

 Transport pets in a carrier or restrained, especially if you are traveling alone.